 - Post service educational award totaling $6,195 or cash stipend of $1,800

 - Bi-weekly living allowance

 - Health Coverage (For details about the AmeriCorps VISTA healthcare benefits, please visit http://www.vistacampus.gov/healthcoverage

 - Relocation allowance (if farther than 50 miles)

 - Student loan forbearance or deferment for qualifying loans

-Requirements: Must be 18-years-old and a college graduate; additionally, some of our VISTA positions require the volunteer to have their own reliable transportation
+Requirements: Must be 18-years-old and a college graduate with reliable transportation

-2. Submit a cover letter and resume to Chelsea Christiansen, Program Coordinator
+2. Submit a cover letter and resume to Larissa Striga.

 3. Application Screening: Our office will review your application and then contact you to let you know your status.

-4. Interview #1: Applicants will be contacted by CCNH to schedule an initial screening conversation.
+4. Screening Interview: Applicants will be contacted by the Northern New England Campus Compact VISTA Collaboration team to schedule an initial screening conversation.

-5. Host Site Review: Interviewees who are a good fit for this work and would be a great addition to our statewide VISTA team will have their applications passed on to the host site(s) of their interest.
+5. Host Site Review: Interviewees who are a good fit for this work and would be a great addition to our Northern New England VISTA team will have their applications passed on to the host site(s) of their interest.

 6. Final Interview: After reviewing application information, host site(s) will hold interviews with those applicants whom they feel are best suited for their environment and the important work to be carried out.
-All final placement decisions will be made by CCNH and candidates will be contacted directly.
+All final placement decisions will be made by the Northern New England Campus Compact VISTA Collaboration team and candidates will be contacted directly.